 An alternative to listening to music is to listen to an audio book or podcast.
 This isn’t my thing, but I know many who do this.
 There are some great podcasts related to walking and running that you can download.
 Check out this top 10 list on Strava’s Blog.

 Of course, the podcast or audio book doesn’t have to be running or walking related.
 You could delve into a fantasy realm in a fiction audio book too.
 What a wonderful way to pass the time.

 3. Watch Videos

-One of my favorite things to do on the treadmill for a long run is watch movies.
+One of my favorite things to do on the treadmill for a long run is watch movies on my iPad.
 I will try to find a movie that is the exact length of the run I want to do.
 That way, I don’t have to try to fumble to find something else to watch if it ends early.
 And if the movie is longer, I feel compelled to run to the end and risk over-training.
 But that is just me.